cpske/ISP/testing/code-coverage.md

 ## How Many Unit Tests Are Enough?

 Consider this example of computing the discount for a Sale:
-> If the sale total is at least 1,000 Baht, give a 50 Baht discount.
+> If the sale total is at least 1,000 Baht, give customer a 50 Baht discount.
 > If the customer pays using cash, then give a 2% discount.

 ```python